OTA-Insight/bqwriter/README.md

 The InsertAll API is easier to configure and can work pretty much out of the box without any configuration.
 It is recommended to use the Storage API as it is faster and comes with a lower cost.
 The latter does however require a bit more configuration on your side, including a Proto schema file as well.
-See the Storage example below on how to do (TODO).
+See [the Storage example below](#Storage-Streamer) on how to do this.

 ```go
 import "github.com/OTA-Insight/bqwriter"